johanv/blog.johanv.org/posts/how-to-change-the-status-of-a-civicrm-event-participant-by-scanning-a-bar-code.rst

 The PHP client application
 ==========================
-Here is the code for the application:
+Here is the code for the application.
+You do not need to run it on your CiviCRM server; it uses the HTTP-api to communicate with your CiviCRM instance.

 .. code-block:: php